varamdas/sas-teams-webhook/Code/README.md

 - contributors: Holds the list of contributors to the repository during the current week or the past 90 days.
 - commitMessage: Holds a list of commit messages associated with any commits that have happened during the current week or the past 90 days.
 - issueTitle: Holds a list of commit messages associated with any commits that have happened during the current week or the past 90 days.
+- window: Holds the value representing the time window being looked at for the repository.
 - json: Holds the initial json that is sent as part of the POST request in order to create the Teams card.
 All macro variables are surrounded by %bquote().
 - qjson: Takes the json stored in the macro above and uses two other marco functions in %superq and %tslit to ensure proper resolution of macro variables in the json being submitted in the PROC HTTP request.